moosetraveller/autogis-notes/README.md

 # Setup on Linux
 Note: This tutorial uses an older Ubuntu version.
-Use this tutorial on your own risk.
+Use this tutorial at your own risk.
 ## Install Ubuntu 18.04
 ### Virtual Box
 - https://www.virtualbox.org